-Interferometry station was selected as most basic setup.
+Interferometry station was chosen to serve as the most basic experimental setup.
 We connected the new data acquisition system to two SDRX01B receivers.
-Block schematic of used setup is shown in image 3.1.
-Two ground-plane antennas were used and mounted outside of balcony at CTU building at location 50° 436.102N, 14° 254.170E.
-Antennas were equipped by LNA01A amplifiers.
-Coaxial cable length are matched for 5 meters.
-And antennas were isolated by common mode ferrite bead mounted on cable for minimize signal coupling between antennas.
-Evaluation system consists SDGPSDO local oscillator subsystem used for tuning local oscillator frequency.
+Block schematics of the setup used is shown in image 3.1.
+Two ground-plane antennae were used and mounted outside the balcony at CTU building at location 50° 436.102N, 14° 254.170E.
+Antennae were equipped by LNA01A amplifiers.
+All coaxial cables have the same length of 5 meters.
+Antennae were isolated by common mode ferrite bead mounted on cable to minimise the signal coupling between antennas.
+Evaluation system consists of SDGPSDO local oscillator subsystem used to tune the local oscillator frequency.